FINE ART AND HANDYCRAFT COURSES

 For the Art History course A an additional 70 € enrollment fee is required to be added to the price of the course.

-Course B: Art in Florence from the Middle Ages to the XXth century
+Course B: Art in Florence from the Middle Ages to the XIXth century

-The course is mainly held in class in English, it consist of two lessons per week of two hours each, held in the late afternoon.
-It suitable expecially for those who can stay in Florence for longer periods or have other courses during the day.
+The course is mainly held in class in English, it consist of two lessons per week of two hours each, held in the afternoon.
 This course is mainly addressed to those who can dedicate longer periods of time to the study

 of Art History and also attend other courses during the day.

-The program concentrates in particular on the study of the period between 1400 and 1500 for the first month and, for those who want to carry on, it continues from 1500 to today.
+The program concentrates in particular on the study of the period between 1200 and 1900.

 - Galleria degli Uffizi